titon/framework/docs/en/packages/io/files.md

 $file->prepend('bar');
 ```

-When appending or prepending, the file resource is not automatically closed and will require manually closing.
+When appending or prepending, the file resource is not automatically closed and will require manual closing.

 ```hack
 $file->close();